jcblitz/line-manager/README.md

 ### What if lines need to close?

-The code should be updated to use a `scope` to only consider lines that are available
+The code should be updated to use a `scope` to only consider lines that are available.

+## Anything else of note?

+The `Line::LineType` classes use [Single Table Inheritance](https://en.wikipedia.org/wiki/Single_Table_Inheritance) and extend the `Line` class since all lines are fundamentally the same from a data standpoint given the requirements but have different criteria that can be encapsulated in the class itself

+If a person does not want to give their name, I assign a randomly generated name to them, making all fields optional.